gibsonlab/chronostrain/README.md

 pip install .
 ```

+Alternatively, one can include the cloned repository's directory to `PYTHONPATH`
+(at the cost of having to install the dependencies manually).

 ### Core Package: Quickstart (Unix)

 By default, ChronoStrain automatically looks for two configuration files, `chronostrain.ini` and `log_config.ini`